‘Dragon Ball Super’ Episode 83: Official Spoilers Released

 — Todd Blankenship (@Herms98) March 15, 2017

 With this in mind, it appears that the DBS Episode 83 might not be a simple, conventional build-up episode.
-Instead, it might very well feature some important plot points that would prove pivotal later on in the Universe Survival Arc.
+Instead, it might very well feature some important plot points that could prove pivotal later on in the Universe Survival Arc.

 One of the most notable things about the recently-translated preview for Dragon Ball Super could be seen in the first few sentences of the teaser.
-The results of Goku’s battle against Toppo have not been revealed as of date, but previous spoilers have stated that the Grand Priest would be stopping the fight before an absolute winner could be decided.
+The results of Goku’s battle against Toppo have not been revealed yet, but previous spoilers have stated that the Grand Priest would be stopping the fight before an absolute winner could be decided.
 Despite this, however, the DBS Episode 82 spoiler appears to suggest that the results of Goku and Toppo’s skirmish might not end well for the Saiyan.

 Previews of Dragon Ball Super Episode 82 feature scenes of Goku being forced on the defensive against Toppo.
 While the mighty U11 warrior appeared to have been in awe by the power of Goku’s Super Saiyan Blue form, a notable scene in the preview featured Toppo holding the Saiyan in a lock with his massive, oversized arms.
 With these scenes in mind, many DBS fans in online forums such as Reddit are speculating that the Grand Priest would stop the two fighters’ battle at the point where Goku is being choked by the leader of the Pride Troopers.